Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Guide for cooking a bootleg AES version not planned as I do not own the system to test, but you see the idea.
 I suppose that the AES bootlegs have the same internal chips anyway.

+Best way to get a "real" convert from SNK PCBs is to butcher Puzzle de Pon! which is both a cheap, compatible, common and forgetable game but as I said, this is not an option and you never red that.

 ## Final words: make it simple, publish fast, always better than nothing

 I made this mod for my own enjoyment mainly.
 So I considered the hack finished when I was pleased enough with the result.
 In its current version, this is precisely what I would have expected from an official red-blood option back in 1994 when I was mastering the AES version.
 I wanted nothing else but the feeling to play a genuine version made by SNK.